 Be it yoga, birding, music, or any other natural environment-related venture, our facilities are nestled in the perfect location.
 Consider us when planning upcoming events for your organization.
 Contact us for details.

-The facilities available include a main building for group activities, meetings and overflow sleeping space.
+The facilities available include a main building for group activities, meetings and community-building.
 It features a fully-operational kitchen and dining area, accessible washrooms with adjacent shower-rooms and laundry equipment.
 Additionally, the large gathering space includes flexible seating, a projector screen, a wood stove and air conditioning.
 WiFi available.

 We offer five rustic bunkhouses that can sleep up to 24 people combined.
 One cabin sleeps two people; three cabins sleep five people (two bunk beds and a cot); and one cabin sleeps seven people (three bunk beds and a cot).
 Electricity available in two cabins adjacent to the Centre.
 Lanterns provide light for off-grid cabins by the shore.

 An onsite field laboratory is equipped with scopes, dissecting implements, lenses, refrigerator, plant specimen drier, glassware, scales and more.
 It is located on the lower level of the main building.